tymyrddin/purple/source/docs/foundations/change-management/satir-change-model.md

 attacker techniques, and metrics that reflect the real state of the environment rather than the state an organisation would prefer to believe it is in.

-The Satir model does not tell you how to design the change.
-It tells you where support is needed and what the pressure to abandon the change actually means.
-That is the part most change efforts fail to account for.
+The Satir model does not say how to design the change.
+It shows where support is needed and what the pressure to abandon the change actually means.
+That is the part many change efforts fail to account for.

 ## Related